freeCodeCamp/freeCodeCamp/guide/english/accessibility/accessibility-tools-for-web-developers/index.md

    A GitHub app that checks your pull requests for accessibility issues.

+- **<a href='https://www.boia.org/w3c-tools-services-a11y ' target='_blank' rel='nofollow'>Website Accessibility Checker</a>**

+   A website that checks the site is accessible according to the W3C Accessibility Guidelines.

 ### Color Contrast

 - **<a href='http://colorsafe.co' target='_blank' rel='nofollow'>Color Safe Palette Generator</a>**